canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 # Government of Canada Requirements

-For the Government of Canada context, the digtial identity acceptance statement must demonstrate compliance with the following requirements specified in the Directive on Identity Management:
+For the Government of Canada context, the digital identity acceptance statement must demonstrate compliance with the following requirements specified in the Directive on Identity Management:

 * 4.1.7	Accepting trusted digital identities provided through an approved trust framework as an equivalent alternative to in-person interactions through an assessment of the following processes:

 * 4.1.7.1.
 Identity and program-specific information – definition of the set of attributes that is sufficient to distinguish unique and particular individuals and additional personal information required for the purposes of program administration or service delivery.

 * 4.1.7.2.
 Identity assurance, Credential assurance as outlined in the Standard on Identity and Credential Assurance.

 * 4.1.7.3.
 Identity registration – association of identity and personal information with a credential issued to an individual.

 * 4.1.7.4.
 Notice and consent – provision of notice or obtaining the individual's consent to lawfully collect, use and disclose identity information and related program-specific information, as this information relates to the individual’s use of the credentials that have been entrusted to them.

 * 4.1.8	Consulting the [Chief Information Officer](https://twitter.com/alexbenay) for the Government of Canada when establishing federating identity agreements or adopting trust frameworks; and

 * 4.1.9	Using mandatory enterprise services for identity management, credential management and cyber authentication.